top of page

 2021

-From 2018 to 2021, I lived in southern Jaffa, an ancient Arab port city that was occupied by Israel during the 1948 War—known as the Palestinian Nakba (Catastrophe), which led to a massive flight of its Palestinian citizens.
-In December 1948, Jaffa was declared part of the 'Tel Aviv-Jaffa' municipality, and the Palestinians in Jaffa went from being a majority in their city and homeland—120,000 before the war—to only 4,000, a minority in Israel’s main metropolitan area.
+From 2018 to 2021, I lived in Jaffa, an ancient Arab port city that was occupied by Israel during the 1948 War—known as the Palestinian Nakba (Catastrophe), which resulted in the mass displacement of its Palestinian residents.
+In December 1948, Jaffa was declared part of the Tel Aviv–Jaffa municipality.
+The Palestinians in Jaffa went from being a majority in their city and homeland, numbering 120,000 before the war, to only 4,000—a minority in Israel’s main metropolitan area.

 On my first walk along the beach, I stumbled upon a striking phenomenon: colorful pebbles like terrazzo stones and pieces of colored floor tiles, parts of kitchenware ceramic, and fragments of windows glass, all shaped by years of erosion in seawater—washing ashore.
 My beach walks soon turned into an obsession that formed itself into a ritual.
 I spent hours picking up fragments of what I would soon discover were remnants of Jaffa’s demolished homes reapearing on its shore.

-In 2005, a municipal urban renewal plan was initiated, addressing decades of neglect.
-In the heart of the renewal plan—1.2 million tons of debris from a total of 7 million tons of building waste was recycled on-site and reused as foundation of 'Park Midron'—a public park spanning over 200 thousand acres of land.
-The remaining 5.8 million tons were split—half of it was properly evacuated to another location, the other half was pushed into the sea.
-Every year since, just before the beach season officially opens, heavy trucks and tractors work for a few days, sifting the entire beach to remove Jaffa’s old building waste that keeps appearing on its shore.
+In 2005, a municipal urban renewal plan was launched to address decades of neglect.
+At the core of the project, 1.2 million tons of debris—out of a total of 7 million tons of construction waste—were recycled on-site and reused as the foundation for Park Midron, a public park spanning over 200,000 square meters.
+Of the remaining 5.8 million tons, half was transported to another location, while the other half was pushed into the sea.
+Every year since then, just before the official start of beach season, heavy trucks and tractors arrive and, for several days, filter the sand, clearing out rubble and debris from Jaffa’s destroyed homes that continue to reappear along the coast.

 The found objets embedded in the cement serve as a persistent reminder of Palestine’s history, which, to this day, faces constant attempts at erasure.
 The new floor tiles act as an archive, serving as a preservation capsule for the life once imprinted on them and now holding a physical potential for reuse.